 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-Ramaco Resources Reports Q1 2025 Net Loss of $(9.5) Million
+Ramaco Resources (METC) Reports Q1 2025 Net Income of $(9.5) Million

-In the first quarter of 2025, the non-GAAP cash cost per ton sold was $98, marking a $20 per ton decline compared to the first quarter of 2024.
-Additionally, the company's non-GAAP cash margins of $24 per ton and non-GAAP realized sales price of $122 per ton sold were reported as the highest among its publicly traded peer group.
+Ramaco Resources, Inc. has reported its financial results for the first quarter of 2025, showing a net income of $(9.5) million and adjusted EBITDA of $9.8 million.
+The non-GAAP cash cost per ton sold was $98, marking a $20 decrease compared to the first quarter of 2024.
+Additionally, the non-GAAP cash margins per ton and realized sales price per ton were reported as $24 and $122, respectively, both the highest among its publicly traded peer group.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.